Policy #16: Academic Integrity

 - Proper Referencing: Any content, suggestions, or outputs from AI must be referenced, just like any other source.
 This ensures clarity on which parts of the work were influenced by AI versus original student input.

 Students should consult the Academic Department if they are unsure about how to properly use or cite AI in their work.
-The goal is to ensure AI supports the learning process without compromising academic integrity or personal development as an art therapist.

 16.4 Violations of Academic Integrity